A Guide to Understanding PPC Bidding Strategies

 Pay-per-click (PPC) is a huge market, with around $106.5 billion spent worldwide on multiple ad platforms.
-The biggest by far is Google Ads (previously known as Google Adwords) with over 73% of the global market share.
+The biggest by far is Google Ads (previously known as Google Adwords), with over 73% of the global market share.

-Facebook and Microsoft (aka Bing) make up the next biggest players, but the roster of available PPC platforms is pretty long.
+Facebook and Microsoft (aka Bing) make up the next biggest players, but the roster of available PPC platforms and networks is pretty long.
 All of them have a whole variety of bidding strategies to help you get the best out of your marketing efforts.

 You might need to use a different PPC bid strategy for Google Ads compared to, say, Facebook or Outbrain/Taboola.